-• Visibility: The visibility of any layer can be enabled or disabled using the square toggle next to the layer's name.

-- Uisible: When the toggle is filled, the layer is visible.
-When the layer is not selected, the fill will be blue. when the layer is selected, the toggle will be filled with white. - Invisible: When the toggle is empty, the layer is invisible. - Preset: All controls for the effect can be reset to their defaults by clicking this button. - Add effect mask: This button opens the effect mask menu, from which you cann select the specific type of mask you wish to apply to the effect.
+- Visibility: The visibility of any layer can be enabled or disabled using the square toggle next to the layer's name. - Visible: When the toggle is filled, the layer is visible.
+When the layer is not selected, the fill will be blue. when the layer is selected, the toggle will be filled with white. - Invisible: When the toggle is empty, the layer is invisible. - Preset menu: Use this menu to access or create presets for any specific effect. - Click this icon in the title bar for any specific effect and select any preset from the list inside, to use the settings stored in the selected preset.
+You can also use the Save Preset command at the bottom of the list to save all settings contained in the effect as a new preset. - Reset: All controls for the effect can be reset to their defaults by clicking this button. - Add effect mask: This button opens the effect mask menu, from which you can select the specific type of mask you wish to apply to the effect.